George Sargent (businessman): Life, family, and career

 In 1886 and 1887 George Sargent was operating a bakery in Glebe.
-He then moved to a bakery in Surrey Hills, using the proceeds of a sweepstakes win by his wife Charlotte to fund the new premises.
+He then moved to a bakery in Surry Hills, (one source says in Surrey Street, Darlinghurst), using the proceeds of a sweepstakes win by his wife Charlotte to fund the new premises.
 After winning a contract to supply bread to a tea house chain, the strain to meet the demand badly affected George Sargent's health.
 The bakery business was sold for a good profit, to allow time for George Sargent to recuperate.
 Deciding that it was time to reenter business, Charlotte prevailed on a man to put in a bid on her behalf for bakery equipment and then found an empty shop to house it.
 When almost broke, the couple opened the ‘Little Palace’ at 390 Oxford Street, Paddington (opposite the fire station); it soon became a popular landmark.